TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

 `"type": "directional"`

-    "direction": [x,y,z],           // Direction in which the light travels (incident direction) "radiance": [a,b,c],            // Radiance [W/m²sr]
+    "direction": [x,y,z],           // Direction in which the light travels (incident direction), not necessarily normalized "radiance": [a,b,c],            // Radiance [W/m²sr]
     "scale": float,                 // Multiplier for "radiance"